Andrea Berta: Arsenal (2025–present)

 On 30 March 2025, Arsenal announced Berta as their new Sporting Director, succeeding Edu Gaspar.
 His appointment marked a shift in Arsenal’s football operations, with a focus on blending strategic recruitment, financial discipline and European-style football governance.

 Charged with building on Arsenal's recent success and converting potential into trophies, Berta walked into the 25/26 summer transfer window with two main tasks, strengthen the key areas of the squad and enhance squad depth.
-Head coach Mikel Arteta described him as “a big addition to a team” emphasising that Berta’s arrival was intended to enhance rather than overhaul the playing group.
+Manager Mikel Arteta described him as “a big addition to a team” emphasising that Berta’s arrival was intended to enhance rather than overhaul the playing group.
 Early reports outlined several priorities like, securing a striker, a holding midfielder, a left-winger, a backup goalkeeper, reinforcements at full-back and midfield and renewing contracts for star players such as Bukayo Saka and William Saliba.
 During the 25/26 transfer window Berta signed Kepa Arrizabalaga from Chelsea F.C., Martín Zubimendi from Real Sociedad, Christian Nørgaard from Brentford F.C., Cristhian Mosquera from Valencia CF, Noni Madueke from Chelsea, Viktor Gyökeres from Sporting CP, Eberechi Eze from Crystal Palace F.C. and Piero Hincapié from Bayer Leverkusen on a loan deal.

+In 2025/26, Arsenal F.C. would go on to win its 14th top-flight league title.

 Football philosophy and style

-Berta is known for his data-informed scouting methods, long-term squad planning and disciplined negotiation style.
+Berta is known for his data-informed scouting methods, long-term squad planning, and disciplined negotiation style.
 He combines traditional football scouting with advanced performance analytics, often seeking undervalued talent that fits a club’s tactical identity.

-He places high value on players’ work ethic, mental resilience and tactical adaptability, and is known for building strong working relationships with agents, coaches and technical staff.

 In transfer negotiations, Berta is described as discreet, strategic and firm, favoring structured deals with performance-based clauses to maintain financial sustainability.